 The train is approaching a border crossing.

+Inhibition of automatic network selection

+When approaching a section in the vicinity of network borders, the driver shall inhibit the (onboard) automatic network selection function in the cab radio, if activated, when instructed to do so by the Route Book.

+Selection of another GSM-R network

-When according to the Route Book or a GSM-R network marker the driver has to select a new GSM-R network, he shall start the selection process unless he is engaged in an emergency call
+When according to the Route Book or a GSM-R network marker the driver is instructed to select another GSM-R network, he shall select the indicated GSM-R network on the cab radio unless the network is selected following a trackside command.
+If the driver is engaged in an emergency call, he shall not proceed with the manual selection as long as the call is active.

 PERFORMING A DE-REGISTRATION